coastalwhite/intro-power-analysis/src/aes/key-bytes.md

 In order to load the power traces we created in the [previous section](./capture.md), we can add the follow few lines which will load in the [NumPy] arrays.
 The traces here are put into a subfolder called `output`.
-If for any reason making power traces did not work out or you don't own a [ChipWhisperer] board, but you still want to continue, you can download some pre-made traces from [here](https://github.com/coastalwhite/intro-power-analysis/tree/main/datasets/aes/premade).
+If for any reason making power traces did not work out, or you don't own a [ChipWhisperer] board, but you still want to continue, you can download some pre-made traces from [here](https://github.com/coastalwhite/intro-power-analysis/tree/main/datasets/aes/premade).